SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

 PropertyMap<EmployeeDto, Employee> employeeMap = new PropertyMap<EmployeeDto, Employee>() {
             @Override
             protected void configure() {
-                skip().setSalary(null);                 //with the method skip we show to Model Mapper that we don't need the given property.
+                skip().setSalary(null);                 // With the method skip we show to Model Mapper that we don't need the given property.
             }
         };